-Timing-related functions on the 33976 (e.g., pointer velocities, acceleration, and Return To Zero Pointer speeds) depend upon a precise, consistent time reference to control the pointer accurately and reliably.
-Generating accurate time references on an integrated circuit can be accomplished.
-For example trimming can be used however, it tends to be costly due to the large amount of die area required for trim pads.
-Another possibility is an externally generated clock signal; however, this requires a dedicated pin on the device and controller.
-An alternate approach would require the use of an additional crystal or resonator, which is expensive.
+Timing-related functions on the 33970 (e.g., pointer velocities, acceleration, and Return To Zero Pointer speeds) depend upon a precise, consistent time reference to control the pointer accurately and reliably.
+Generating accurate time references on an integrated circuit can be accomplished; however, they tend to be costly due to the large amount of die area required for trim pads and the associated trim procedure.
+One possibility is an externally generated clock signal; however, this requires a dedicated pin on the device and controller.
+Another expensive approach would require the use of an additional crystal or resonator.

-The internal clock in the 33976 is temperature independent and area efficient; however, it can vary by up to 70 percent due to process variation.
-Using the existing SPI inputs and the precision timing reference already available to the microcontroller, the 33976 allows more accurate clock calibration to within ±10 percent.
+The internal clock in the 33970 is temperature independent and area efficient; however, it can vary up to 70 percent due to process variation.
+Using the existing SPI inputs and the precision timing reference already available to the microcontroller, the 33970 allows clock calibration to within ±10 percent.

-Calibrating the internal 1.0 MHz clock is initiated by writing a logic [1] to PECCR bit PE3 (see Figure 9, page 30).
-The 8.0 $\mu$ s calibration pulse is then provided by the controller to ideally result in an internal 33976 clock speed of 1.0 MHz.
+Calibrating the internal 1.0 MHz clock is initiated by writing a logic [1] to PECCR bit PE3 (see Figure 10, page 27).
+The 8.0 $\mu s$ calibration pulse that is then provided by the controller will ideally result in an internal 33970 clock speed of 1.0 MHz.
 The pulse is sent on the $\overline{CS}$ pin immediately after the SPI word is sent.
-During the calibration, no other SPI lines should be toggled.
-At the moment the $\overline{CS}$ pin transitions from logic [1] to logic [0], an internal 7-bit counter counts the number of cycles of an internal, 8.0 MHz clock.
+No other SPI lines should be toggled.
+At the moment the $\overline{CS}$ pin transitions from logic [1] to logic [0], an internal 7-bit counter counts the number of cycles of an internal 8.0 MHz clock.
 The counter stops when the $\overline{CS}$ pin transitions from logic [0] to logic [1].
-The value in the counter represents the number of cycles of the 8.0 MHz clock occurring in the 8.0 μs window; it should range from 32 to 119.
+The value in the counter represents the number of cycles of the 8.0~MHz clock occurring in the $8.0~\mu s$ window; it should range from 32~to 119.
 An offset is added to this number to help center or skew the calibrated result to generate a desired maximum or nominal frequency.
 The modified counter value is truncated by 4 bits to generate the calibration divisor, which should range from 4 to 15.
-The 8.0 MHz clock is divided by the calibration divisor, resulting in a calibrated 1.0 MHz clock.
-If the calibration divisor lies outside the range of 4 to 15, the 33976 flags the CAL bit in the device status register, indicating the calibration procedure was not successful.
-A clock calibration is allowed only if the gauges are disabled or the pointers are not moving, as indicated by status bits MOV1 and MOV0 (Table 20, page 21).
+The 8.0~MHz clock is divided by the calibration divisor, resulting in a calibrated 1.0~MHz clock.
+If the calibration divisor lies outside the range of 4 to 15, the 33970~flags the CAL bit of the status bits, indicating the calibration procedure was not successful.
+A clock calibration is allowed only if the gauges are disabled or the pointers are not moving, as indicated by status bits MOV1 and MOV0.